venmorr/magic-combos/README.md

 - TAP!
 A system to "tap" combos you like so that you can save them for later in your "Tapped List."
 - Detailed card view.
 Functionality allowing users to choose any card to take a closer look at to learn more about it.
 - Mana color marks.
 Check boxes in the combo creation and edit process that allows you to choose which mana colors are included in the combo.
+- I want to work on the mobile display for this app.
+It is pretty good already except for in the combo details area, the buttons overlap the description a bit.
+- Live Price API: I think It would be really cool to find some way to display the price of these combos based on the current price of each of these cards.